Dasharo/docs/docs/unified/novacustom/recovery.md

 ## Introduction

-This document describes the recovery procedure of laptops flashed with bad firmware (e.g. "bricked" devices), as well as external flashing in general, which can sometimes be needed when switching between different firmware vendors.
+The following documentation describes the process of recovering NovaCustom platforms from the brick state.
+This procedure can be used to restore both Dasharo and previous Insyde firmware.
 This procedure can be used to restore both Dasharo and previous Insyde firmware.

 ## Prerequisites